Jenny Bindon

-Jenny Lynn Bindon (née Bourn; born 25 February 1973) is an American-born association football coach and former goalkeeper who represented New Zealand at the international level.
+Jenny Lynn Bindon (née Bourn; born 25 February 1973) is an American-born association football coach and former goalkeeper who represented New Zealand at international level.
 She played 77 full internationals in between 2004 and 2010.
-She most recently served as the head coach of the Loyola Marymount University (LMU) women's soccer team.
+She is currently an assistant coach of the London City Lionesses.

 High school

 Jenny and her twin sister, Sarah, were multi-sport stars at Belleville West High School.
 The two participated in basketball, volleyball, softball, tennis, and cross country.
 Girls' soccer was not offered at the time.

 NCAA career

 Bindon played basketball (1991–93), tennis (1991–92), and soccer (1992) for the Southern Illinois University Edwardsville Cougars.
 She left SIUE to enlist in the United States Coast Guard.
 After the Coast Guard, Bindon returned to the field in 1998 at Lewis University in Romeoville, Illinois, where she played soccer and basketball.

 International career

 Bindon made her full Football Ferns debut in a 0–2 loss to Australia on 18 February 2004, and represented New Zealand at the 2007 FIFA Women's World Cup finals in China, where they lost to Brazil (0–5), Denmark (0–2) and China (0–2).

 She was also included in the New Zealand squad for the 2008 Summer Olympics where they drew with Japan (2–2) before losing to Norway (0–1) and Brazil (0–4).

 On 7 March 2011 Bindon earned her 50th A-international cap in a 5–2 loss to France in the Cyprus Cup, becoming the first New Zealand goalkeeper to reach the milestone.

 At the 2012 London Olympics, Bindon played all 360 minutes in 4 matches played by New Zealand.
 She conceded 5 goals, 2 to the U.S. who sent them home with a 0–2 quarter-final defeat.
 Other goals conceded in group stage, to Great Britain (0–1), Brazil (0–1), and Cameroon (3–1); Her goalkeeping performance was critical to New Zealand advancing to second stage, since they advanced by better goal difference than North Korea.

 At 39 years of age, she was the oldest competitor in 2012 Olympic women's football tournament.
 After her last match in 2012 Olympics, she did not rule out competing for the 2015 FIFA Women's World Cup in Canada, quote: "I've been asked that question many times because of my age.
 But there's no reason for me to stop as long as this smile stays on my face and my body keeps holding out."

 Bindon announced her retirement from international football in February 2014.